 We call this initiative the STAR Project because we believe that there is a star in every person.
 Sometimes, our brightness is hidden by unwanted pounds, bondages of sickness and medications that dull and subdue the vibrant personalities just beneath the surface.
 We believe people are happier and more productive when they are healthy, and our aim is to help people shine brightly.

 Become a Leader

-Wellness ministry leaders who wish to lead a STAR Project group in their own church must attend a 10-hour training and belong to a church that participates in the Congregations Wellness Network.
+Wellness ministry leaders who wish to lead a STAR Project group in the church must attend a 10-hour training and belong to a church that is active in the Congregational Wellness Network.
 Leaders are taught how to implement the program and how to use the curriculum and project materials.

 Leaders must be: